TimN1987/SchoolBookingsApp/README.md

 # SchoolBookingsApp
 A booking app for managing parents' evening and other booking in schools.
+Stores parents and students data as well as bookings for meetings with teachers.

 CI pipeline runs automatically on pull requests to main branch.